bdnorris/DES-340/lectures/lecture10-selectors.md

 In this case, li's that are inside ul's that are inside elements with the class "introduction" will be styled.

-Keep in mind though, the longer you make these chains, the more specific they get, and hence become difficult to overwrite later on.
+Keep in mind though, the longer you make these chains, the more specific they get and hence become difficult to overwrite later on.

 ### Child Selector

-Since using the descendent selector (a space) targets all the descendents, the need arises to target just the immediate children of an element.
+Since using the descendant selector (a space) targets all the descendants, the need arises to target just the immediate children of an element.
 We use the greater than symbol for this (`>`).

 ```css
 .introduction > a {